-The A$5,000 H. W. Arndt Prize, named in honour of the founding editor of the Bulletin of Indonesian Economic Studies (BIES), is awarded each calendar year to the BIES article that best advances the understanding of Indonesia’s economy and society.
+The A$5,000 H. W. Arndt Prize, named in honour of the founding editor of the Bulletin of Indonesian Economic Studies (BIES), is awarded each calendar year that a BIES article is found to sufficiently advance the understanding of Indonesia’s economy and society.

-The competition is open to all authors of original research articles in economics, political economy, and related fields.
+The competition is open to all authors of original research articles in economics, political economy and related fields.
 Articles with joint authorship are eligible for consideration, but prizemoney is awarded to the corresponding author only.
-In such cases, the authors themselves are responsible for distributing prizemoney.
+In such cases, the authors are responsible for distributing the prizemoney.

-Commissioned articles—such as those in the regular Survey of Recent Developments series—are not eligible for consideration, nor are articles by members of the journal’s editorial team, editorial board, or international advisory board.
+Commissioned articles—such as those in the Survey of Recent Developments series—are not eligible for consideration, nor are articles by members of the journal’s editorial team, editorial board or international advisory board.

 The H. W. Arndt Prize was first awarded in 2001, when only Indonesian citizens were eligible.
 The prize is now open to all nationalities.
 The prize is adjudicated by the editors and a panel of randomly selected BIES board members.
 The ANU Indonesia Project retains the right not to award the prize in any year if no entry is considered to be of sufficiently high quality.

-The prize will be announced online and in the first issue of the journal each year.
-The next winner will be chosen from articles published in BIES in 2018 and will be announced in early 2019.
+The prize will be announced online and in the first issue of the journal each year if an article is deemed worthy.

 For more information, contact the editors: email@example.com.